A R T I C L E S |

 Learn everything you can about the subject that interests you.
 The best single

 publisher relating to militaria is Schiffer.
-They offer a huge assortment of
+They offer a large assortment of

-reference books about uniforms, headgear, awards and even parachute harnesses
+reference books about uniforms, headgear, medals and even parachute harnesses

 and inflatable rafts.

-community, visit on-line forums that are frequented by experts in their fields.
+collecting community, visit on-line forums that are frequented by experts in

-There are some very good ones, although as with any on-line forums there are
+their fields.
+There are some very good ones, although as with any on-line

-varying grades of self-appointed experts.
-Take some time to learn who-is-who.
+forums there are varying grades of self-appointed experts.
+Take some time to

-dealers, fellow collectors, the original owners and on-line auctions:
+sources are militaria dealers, fellow collectors, the original owners and

 uniforms |